 Liberty, Truth, and Justice

-Jesus says that freedom comes through knowing the truth.
+Jesus said that freedom comes through knowing the truth.
 Interestingly, John later records Jesus as saying “I am…the truth,” (14:6).
 In chapter 8, truth is learned by being a follower of Jesus and obeying His word.
 Liberty, then, comes from knowing the truth found in Jesus Christ, and this knowledge is found through believing Jesus (following Him), and then obeying His word (acting rightly on it).
-Specifically, a person must believe in the sacrificial death and resurrection of Jesus, which is where God’s justice/judgment against sin was satisfied.
-Through faith in Jesus, they are then given new life to do justice and live righteously, which demonstrates the truth they have learned through Jesus Christ, which shows the freedom they have obtained.
+Specifically, a person must believe in the sacrificial death and resurrection of Jesus, for on the cross God’s holy wrath against sin was satisfied.
+Through faith in Jesus, persons are then given new life to do justice and live righteously, which demonstrates the truth they have learned through Jesus Christ, which shows the freedom they have obtained.
 True liberty, then, comes only through faith in Jesus Christ.
 Ultimate truth can only be found in Jesus Christ.
 Justice can only be executed rightly through those in right relationship with Jesus Christ.

 The concept of liberty in our world has come to be equated with only physical freedom.
 Yet true liberty, as Jesus defined it, is freedom not only from material oppression but from immaterial, spiritual slavery to sin.
 In a sense, the term liberty itself has become enslaved to a definition devoid of God and subject to a depraved society.
 Believers in Christ must take the opportunity to be more vocal about the pseudo-freedom celebrated largely in society and the true, ultimate freedom that can only be known through faith in Jesus Christ.